7 Ways to Get Rid of Chest Congestion

 Researchers at the University of Nebraska tested Grandma’s special chicken soup recipe and found that it eased inflammation, which might explain the benefit on chest congestion.
 They couldn’t pinpoint an exact ingredient (the recipe in question called for sweet potatoes, along with turnips, parsnips, onions, carrots, celery, and parsley) and concluded that it was probably the medley’s powers combined that helped ease symptoms.

-Stay away from alcohol, coffee, and caffeinated sodas when your chest is congested, as they may dehydrate you.
+However, you'll want to stay away from alcohol, coffee, and caffeinated sodas—so no hot toddies or lattes—when your chest is congested, as they may dehydrate you.